Are your customers stupid? No, they’re probably lazy

 And it always will be.

-If you’re prioritising everything else, above your online copy, you’re worse than those people who don’t change the loo roll when it’s done
+If you’re prioritising everything else, above your online content, you’re worse than those people who don’t change the loo roll when it’s done

 I’m bored now, let’s finish up